PortelliA/Telco-Dataset-EDA/README.md

 # Telco Customer Churn Analysis

 ## Introduction
-This is a personal project using data analysis techniques to create A/B testing suggestions based on the EDA.
+This is a personal project using data analysis techniques to business suggestions based on the EDA.
 The Telco Customer Churn dataset was suggested for those new to this style of analysis.
 The data was sourced from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 ## Dataset Summary